Kitware/candela/app/resonant-laboratory/text/README.md

 Resonant Laboratory is brought to you by [Kitware](#), a leader in innovative, open-source solutions to today's scientific computing and data analytics challenges.

+Resonant Laboratory is an open source project, released under the Apache v2 License.
+The source code is available [on Github](#).

 If something isn't working as it should, please [let us know](#).
 We want to get any problems fixed as soon as possible.
 Is there something that this should be doing, but it's not?
 Do you have